 It is amazing how few reviews there are on conga drums out there new or used.
 And many people think that the best drums made are from the major manufacturers such as L.P., Mienl, Toca and such.
 So today we will show you some solid alternatives that I am sure you will find eye opening and at the very least beautiful and interesting as well.

-I posted various photos of some of the best drums of yesteryears that are superb, but they are not in production and often hard to find and extremely expensive
+I am posting various photos of some of the best drums of yesteryears that are superb, but they are not in production and often hard to find and extremely expensive.

 So the question remains, “what are the best congas out there on the market today”?
 And I aim to answer that question right now.